 Market research insight defines the size and shape of the potential market for your product or service.
 It includes a look at competitors as well as the number of potential customers.
 It provides you with the raw data about what is happening in your sector.

 Consumer insight also provides knowledge, but it’s linked to an understanding of your customers – their motivations and desires.
-It provides the rationale behind customer behaviour ie why they are making particular choices.
+It provides the rationale behind customer behavior, such as why they are making particular choices.
 So, consumer insight highlights where you could make changes to your business in order to improve customer satisfaction.

 Packaging specialists, Invopak use Feefo’s platform to do just that, Customer Service Improvement Manager, Stuart Rolfe commented: